radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/06-security.md

 >This section is accessible only in [Expert Mode](01-introduction#expert-mode).

 **Simple LDAP Bind**
-<br>For accounts stored in Universal Directory (HDAP) stores, the following table lists the potential LDAP response codes returned during bind operations.
+<br>For accounts stored in RadiantOne Directory (HDAP) stores, the following table lists the potential LDAP response codes returned during bind operations.

 Condition | Bind Response Error Code and Message
 -|-